-Spread Marshmallows in a pan.
+Spread the marshmallows in the pan.

-- Butter the bottom and sides of a 9" x 13" pan if you want thin marshmallows (pictured on the left) or a 9-inch square pan if prefer thick marshmallows (shown on the right).
+- Butter the bottom and sides of a 9" x 13" pan if you want thin marshmallows (pictured on the left) or a 9-inch square pan if you prefer thick marshmallows (shown on the right).

 - Combine ¼ cup of powdered sugar and 2 tablespoons of cornstarch in a bowl.